Crash of a Douglas C-47-DL near Akureyri

 Circumstances:

-The aircraft left RAF Bovingdon on a transatlantic flight to the US with an intermediate stop in Keflavik.
-While descending to the airport, the crew encountered poor weather conditions with rain falls, low ceiling and a near zero visibility.
-At an altitude of 1,100 feet and a speed of 139 knots, the aircraft hit a rocky peak with its right wing.
-It crashed on a mountain slope located southeast of Keflavik and was totally destroyed, except the tail.
-Fourteen occupants were killed and only the tail gunner survived with minor injuries.
-At the time of the accident, the captain was reducing his altitude in an attempt to establish a visual contact with the ground.
+The airplane departed RAF Bovingdon on a transatlantic flight to the US with an intermediate stop at RAF Kaldaðarnes, Iceland.
+While descending to the airbase, the crew encountered poor weather conditions with rain falls, low ceiling and a near zero visibility.
+At an altitude of 1,100 feet and a speed of 139 knots, the airplane hit a rocky peak with its right wing and later crashed on the slope of Mt Fagradalsfjall located southeast of Keflavik.
+The airplane disintegrated on impact and among the 15 occupants, only the tail gunner survived with minor injuries.
+At the time of the accident, the pilot was trying to establish a visual contact with the ground.
+General Andrews was the highest-ranking Allied officer to die in the line of duty to that time in the war.
+At the time of his death, he was Commanding General, United States Forces, European Theater of Operations.
+Camp Springs Army Air Field, Maryland, was renamed Andrews Field (later Joint Base Andrews), for him on 7 February 1945.

 Crew (93rd Squadron):